 Pregnancy Safety Rating: Category: C

-Pregnancy Recommendation: Human data suggest risk in 3rd trimester
+Pregnancy Recommendation: Human data suggest risk in the 3rd trimester

 Duloxetine Side Effects: